qucosa/qucosa-fcrepo-zipdisseminator/README.md

 The deployed service accepts a `metsurl` parameter, which must contain the URL encoded location of a valid METS file.

+### DNB XMetaDissPlus file name filter

+If a `xmdpfilter=true` query parameter is given, all filenames are filtered for the DNB XMetaDissPlus transfer file protocol.
+All whitespace characters are replaced by `-` and round brackets are removed.
+Thus the file name `Hello (World)` would be changed to `Hello-World` in the resulting ZIP file.

 ## Licence

 The program is licenced under [GPLv3](http://www.gnu.org/licenses/gpl.html).
 See the COPYING file for details.